-Steel vs. Wood: Which Type of Building Is More Eco-Friendly?
+Steel vs. Wood Frame Buildings: Which Type is More Eco-Friendly?

 Common Misconceptions about Wood Buildings & the Environment

-An inescapable fact of life is that all large manufacturing operations are going to produce CO2 as well as other byproducts regardless of what material they are manufacturing.
-The trick in this case is to consider the materials.
+An inescapable fact is that all large manufacturing operations leave behind a carbon footprint.
+No matter how sustainable a practice or process, it is going to produce CO2 (as well as other byproducts) at scale, regardless of what material is being manufactured, delivered and assembled.
+The sticking point in this case is to consider the material.
 Let’s look at the following factors:

 - Of all materials, what will last longest before needing to be replaced?